On the stable hom relation and stable degenerations of Cohen-Macaulay modules: Stable hom relation on Cohen-Macaulay modules

-Throughout the paper $R$ is a Henselian Gorenstein local ring that is $k$-algebra where $k$ is an algebraically closed field of characteristic $0$.
+Throughout the paper $R$ is a commutative complete Gorenstein local $k$-algebra where $k$ is an algebraically closed field of characteristic $0$.
 For a finitely generated $R$-module $M$, we say that $M$ is a Cohen-Macaulay $R$-module if